TheOnceAndFutureSmalltalker/unscented_kalman_filter_highway_driving/README.md

 # Unscented Kalman Filter for Highway Driving

-This project implements an Unscented Kalman Filter in C++ and runs it against a simulation of radar and lidar measurements taken from an ego car as it travels down the highway.
+This project implements an Unscented Kalman Filter in C++ and runs it against a simulation of RADAR and LiDAR measurements taken from an ego car as it travels down the highway.
 The animation below shows the ego car in green and the surrounding traffic in blue.

 <p align="center">